This is what the death of Missoula looks like. A Borg Death Cube called “The Reed“

 This brings us to the City Council’s requirement that their development include at least 20% affordable housing units.
 Because of the implications of “spot zoning” it was essential that WGM be able to prove some kind of “public good” to cover the potentiality for legal problems moving forward.
 Ironically, the linchpin for the entire proposal to build luxury condominiums, ended up being “affordable housing”.

-The absurd icing on this turd cake is of course that Zero units of affordable housing could be exactly what they get.
-The language of the proposal states that the developers include an affordable housing condition in either the for sale condo units OR the for rent apartment units.
-At one point the city council changed that language in the proposal to make the OR an AND, meaning that both the for sale units and the rental units would have to include a certain percentage of affordable housing, but at the request of the developer who complained of the effect on profit margins, the City Council removed that change, returning the OR.
+The absurd icing on this turd cake is that ZERO units of affordable housing could be exactly what they get.
+The language of the proposal states that the developers include an affordable housing condition in EITHER the for sale condo units OR the rental apartment units.
+At one point the City Council changed that language in the proposal to make the “OR” an “AND”, meaning that both the for sale units AND the rental units would have to include a certain percentage of affordable housing.
+But at the request of the developer who complained of the effect on profit margins, the Council removed that change, returning to the original “OR”.

-WGM is attempting to hold the city to ransom, promising to mitigate the damage to public good if the City gives them massive concessions in the form of a drastic and unpopular rezone, as well as surrendering city Right-of-Way.
+WGM is attempting to hold the City to ransom, promising to mitigate the damage to public good if the Council gives them massive concessions in the form of a drastic and unpopular rezone, as well as surrendering City Right-of-Way.